 There are a number of key internal aspects that influence the bank's need and ability to optimise its management of, and thus reduce, NPLs and foreclosed assets (where relevant).
-A thorough and realistic self-assessment is required should be performed to determine the severity of the situation and the steps that need to be taken internally to address it.
+A thorough and realistic self-assessment is required to determine the severity of the situation and the steps that need to be taken internally to address it.

-The bank needs to should fully understand and examine:
+The bank needs to fully understand and examine: